Capacity of Finite-State Channels with Delayed Feedback: Bounds on Feedback Capacity

 The following theorem is a simplification of the Bellman equation in Theorem \ref{Theorem:Bellman_original} for the case of the MDP formulation in Table \ref{table: main1}. \begin{theorem}[Bellman equation] If there exists a scalar $\rho\in\mathbb{R}$ and a bounded function $h:\mathcal{S}\times\mathcal{Q}\rightarrow\mathbb{R}$ such that

-for all $(s,q)$, then $\rho=\rho^{*}$. \end{theorem} Following Theorem \ref{Theorem:Bellman}, it is sufficient to solve the Bellman equation associated with the MDP problem in Table \ref{table: main1} to show that the feedback capacity of a given FSC is upper bounded by the induced average reward of the MDP. \begin{remark} The $Q$-graph upper bound, presented in Section \ref{sec: method1_qbounds}, provides an efficient approach for evaluating numerical upper bounds since it relies on a convex optimization problem \cite{Huleihel_Sabag_DB}.
-However, obtaining analytical bounds using this methodology may be tedious as the KKT conditions need to be verified to derive the bounds.
-Therefore, to obtain analytical bounds (not just numerical ones), we prefer using the duality-based technique presented in this section.
-In particular, note that the MDP formulation in Table \ref{table: main1} consists of finite MDP states, actions, and disturbances.
-Thus, given an optimal policy, we only need to solve a finite set of linear equations to derive a conjectured solution for $(\rho^*,h(\cdot))$. \end{remark}
+for all $(s,q)$, then $\rho=\rho^{*}$. \end{theorem} Following Theorem \ref{Theorem:Bellman}, it is sufficient to solve the Bellman equation associated with the MDP problem in Table \ref{table: main1} to show that the feedback capacity of a given FSC is upper bounded by the induced average reward of the MDP.
+Note that the MDP formulation in Table \ref{table: main1} consists of finite MDP states, actions, and disturbances.
+Thus, given an optimal policy, it is relatively easy to derive a conjectured solution for $(\rho^*,h(\cdot))$ since it is based on solving a finite set of linear equations. \begin{remark} Although the $Q$-graph upper bound has yielded new capacity results, its analytical computation remains challenging due to the necessity of verifying the Karush–Kuhn–Tucker (KKT) conditions, especially when dealing with channel parameters involving large alphabets.
+The approach proposed in this section provides an alternative and notably simpler method for deriving analytical upper bounds.
+However, it is essential to note that these bounds heavily depend on the selection of the test distribution, which must be chosen carefully to derive meaningful upper bounds. \end{remark}